Foresight-Team/.github/README.md

 She accepted, and the rest is history.

+She quickly became an integral part of the team, and it's continued existence.

 **The people and their roles**

 **Nathan:**
 CEO, head writer, coder, musician, and designer.

 **Monika:**
-2ic, writer, musician, and designer
+2iC, writer, musician, and designer

 At the moment, due to each of us having our own ongoing projects/commitments, there is no way to estimate a time of completion.
 So we ask that you be patient, and let us work.